 - Judges must be at the polling place at 6:00 A.M. and work until they are finished that evening (around 10:00 or 11:00 P.M. or later) We would like it if people can work all day, but we will consider part-time help as well, like 6 am - 2:30 pm or 2 pm to end of day.

-- There is a Primary election in August
+- There is a Primary election on August 14.

-- There is a General election in November
+- There is a General election on November 6.

-- If you are an election judge at a place that is not your polling place, you may vote absentee.
+- If you are an election judge at a place that is not your polling place, you may vote absentee before Election Day.

-- A person can work either the August election or the November election or both days.
+- You can work either the August election or the November election or both.